ahammer/adams_clock/README.md

 3) Transformed from 3d to 2d points using Matrix/Vector
 4) Drawn to screen in batches with drawPoints (for performance)

+There is 500 stars, and they are split into 16 batches (to adjust opacity without visual banding/flick)

+There is a fair bit of headroom here, you can easily boost this number way up on modern hardware.
+But I felt 500 looked right.

 #### Ticker Clock
 Generic component for buiding a UI agnostic ticker out of a string and AnimatedSwitcher